DTLaboratory/dtlaboratory.github.io/index.md

 ![Deployment View](diagrams/deployment.png)

-A normal deployment would be a managed Kubernetes offering from a cloud provider paired with a managed database offering.
-However, all the DTLab Docker images make no Kubernetes assumption and the system can be run in any Docker-enabled environment.
+A normal deployment would be managed Kubernetes from a cloud provider paired with a managed database.
+However, all the DTLab Docker images make no Kubernetes or PAAS-database assumption and the system can be run in any Docker-enabled environment.

 Cross Cutting Concepts
 -------

-Overall, principal regulations and solution approaches relevant in multiple parts (→ cross-cutting) of the system.
-Concepts are often related to multiple building blocks.
-Include different topics like domain models, architecture patterns and -styles, rules for using specific technology and implementation rules.
+Actor programming, event sourcing, and 100% API config are the main cross cutting implementation concepts used in individual components.

 Architectural Decisions
 -------

 Important, expensive, critical, large scale or risky architecture decisions including rationales.

+1. Scala and Akka
+  * The first implementation is written in Scala.
+  * Actor programming and pattern matching are leveraged throughout the code - these two features are harder to use in other languages.
+The choices were between Scala and Erlang/Elixir to get these features and Erlang/Elixir has not been made container-friendly yet.
+Scala is a bit more accessible than Erlang/Elixir because of the popularity of the JVM it runs on on integration with Java.
+  * Risk is the Scala community - ugh.
+2. Webhooks
+  * Pushing queue processing to the outer edges of the system and using webhooks and HTTP as the main composability approach.
+Composing with webhooks can be optimized via sidecar containers.
+  * A risk is HTTP overhead - future implementations will probably want gRPC or similar intra-system binary APIs.
+3. Event Sourcing
+  * Auditable
+  * No complex database models improperly designed - fewer scaling problems due to poor partitioning and clustering.
+  * Rewind and recalculation (back-testing) features are enabled with event sourcing.
+  * Prototype-based programming of DTs is enabled via event sourcing.
+4. Fault-tolerance via containerization, sharding / partitioning - the deployment must still work with n-1 containers.

 Quality Requirements
 -------

-Quality requirements as scenarios, with quality tree to provide high-level overview.
-The most important quality goals should have been described in section 1.2. (quality goals).
+* Process back-testing of 10 million devices 24X faster than the live system collects the data.
+* Survive chaos agent testing.
+* Actor state query API must remain responsive under all ingest loads.

 Risks
 -------